1. What is a smart ring and what do they do?

 Health and fitness features

 Many of the rings we've seen so far have been designed to track elements of your health and fitness.
-Whether that's tracking steps, sleep, or monitoring heart rate and body temperature, they promise to offer a level of accuracy that matches or even surpasses other wearable form factors.
+Whether tracking steps, sleep, or monitoring heart rate and body temperature, they promise to offer a level of accuracy that matches or surpasses other wearable form factors.

 To deliver that data it's using similar sensors used in wrist-based devices, so light-based optical sensors that can deliver continuous heart rate monitoring and blood oxygen data.
 You can also find rings that pack in ECG sensors to offer a level of heart rate tracking seen in the medical space.